 and being ready for matching, can take two to three months to complete.

 We currently permit up to five egg donation cycles per donor, based on

-the results of the each donation cycle.
-Upon completion of a donation
+the results of each donation cycle.
+Upon completion of a donation cycle,

-for her time and effort.
-She will also receive the satisfaction of knowing
+time and effort.
+She will also receive the satisfaction of knowing that

-that her generous gift may have helped a couple achieve their dream of
+her generous gift may have helped a couple achieve their dream of having a baby.

 Egg Donor Stories

 We asked one of our previous egg donors to share her experience in our program:

 What advice would you give a young woman who is thinking about donating her eggs?

 I would tell her that it is an amazing feeling to learn more about your